 Market 101 – Introduction

-Read on to learn about what you can find on our marketplaces, as well as information on market structure, how securities trade, and how the marketplaces are regulated.
+Read on to learn about what you can find on our markets, as well as information on market structure, how securities trade, and how the markets are regulated.

-What trades on the OTCQX, OTCQB and OTC Pink marketplaces?
+What trades on the OTCQX, OTCQB and Pink markets?

-The OTCQX, OTCQB and OTC Pink marketplaces represent a wide spectrum of securities:
+The OTCQX, OTCQB and Pink markets represent a wide spectrum of securities:

 - 3,000+ ADRs and foreign ordinaries